Website Usage; Information Collection

 We use both your personally identifying information and certain non-personally-identifying information (such as anonymous usage data, IP addresses, browser type, clickstream data, etc.) to improve the quality of your user experience and the design of the website and to create new features, functionality, and services by storing, tracking, and analyzing user behavior, preferences, trends, and actions.

 We also provide an opportunity for users to join Working America and receive text messages from us about issues that may be of importance to them.
 You only receive mobile texts if you check a box indicating interest in mobile alerts or take some other action to specifically opt in.
-By providing your mobile phone number, you authorize Working America to call or text your cell phone with updates that may be automatically dialed or prerecorded.
+By providing your mobile phone number, you authorize Working America to call your cell phone with updates that may be automatically dialed or prerecorded.
+By providing your mobile phone number, you authorize Working America to text your cell phone with updates that may be automatically prepopulated or sent.
+Message and data rates may apply.
+Message frequency varies; messages include action alerts, news and important updates that matter to you.
 You can revoke the consent at any time by sending a text of STOP to [XXXXX] or by contacting us.
 Depending on an individual’s phone plan, message and data rates may apply for text messages.
-A user may opt out of the continued receipt of text messages at any time by sending us a text of STOP to [XXXXX].
-We never share or sell the mobile numbers we collect, and we strictly abide by guidelines by the leading mobile regulator, the Mobile Marketing Association (MMA).
+Text HELP for more information.
+A user may opt out of the continued receipt of text messages at any time by sending us a text of STOP to [XXXXX] or emailing your phone number and a request to [email protected].
+Carriers are not liable for delayed or undelivered messages.
+We never share or sell the mobile numbers we collect.
 In addition we comply with the consumer protections found in the Telephone Consumer Protection Act (TCPA) and the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act.

 Opting Out of E-mail Lists